neutrinographics/event_sink_generator/README.md

-This is the code generator for event_sync.
+This is the code generator for event_sink.

 ## Features